Serbianisation: "Western Outlands"

-The territories called Western Outlands were ceded by Bulgaria to the Kingdom of Yugoslavia in 1920 as a result of the Treaty of Neuilly, following the First World War.
-All Bulgarian schools and churches there were closed.
+Modern-day Serbian municipalities, Bosilegrad and Dimitrovgrad, which are called Western Outlands by Bulgarians, were ceded by Bulgaria to the Kingdom of Yugoslavia in 1920 as a result of the Treaty of Neuilly, after Bulgaria had been one of the Central Powers defeated in World War I. All Bulgarian schools and churches there were closed.
 Serbian primary schools were opened, teaching and learning in Serbian, while Bulgarian was prohibited.
 In 1920 a Law on the Protection of the State was adopted, which forced the Bulgarians there to accept Serbian names and surnames.
 A large part of the population emigrated to Bulgaria.
 An armed conflict started in 1922 when pro-Bulgarian separatist IWORO carried out numerous assaults on the Tzaribrod–Belgrade railway.
 Bulgarians have received the status of a national minority after WWII.
-They live in the Caribrod and Bosilegrad municipalities and in some villages in Pirot, Babušnica and Surdulica municipalities.
+They live in the Dimitrovgrad (previously named Caribrod) and Bosilegrad municipalities and in several villages in Pirot, Babušnica and Surdulica municipalities.
 However, in 1948 there was a sharp deterioration for several decades of the Bulgarian-Yugoslav relations, due to the Tito–Stalin split.
 The Bulgarian teachers there were expelled again.
 The population was subjected to humiliation and systematic psychological terror.
 Bulgarians made the highest percentage among the minorities detained on Goli Otok labour camp after the WWII.
 The decades of geographic isolation of other Bulgarians, and the repressions additionally led this community to inability to build its own minority space for many years.

 Yugoslav wars

-During the 1980s, some Serb intellectuals criticised and the League of Communists and held them responsible for Yugoslavia's political and economic troubles while offering solutions to the "Serbian question" through discussions and explanations of the Serb predicament.
+During the 1980s, some Serb intellectuals criticised the League of Communists and held them responsible for Yugoslavia's political and economic troubles while offering solutions to the "Serbian question" through discussions and explanations of the Serb predicament.
 One of the narratives that emerged claimed that under communism Serbs had abandoned their old traditions resulting in a loss of Serbian identity and unawareness of Serb interests with looming historical defeat in a process called "de-Serbisation".